CARE OF THE PUPPY JACK RUSSELL TERRIER

 The pads of the puppies have not yet hardened, they walk on all kinds of materials and we have to monitor them, checking with no wounds or any sharp object.
 If he lick or lift a leg may be it is because his paw hurts.

-Puppies born in our kennel have started their socialization meeting cats and Pyrenean Mastiffs from an early age.
+Puppies born in our kennel have started their socialization from birth, interacting with people and other animals, meeting cats and Pyrenean Mastiffs from an early age and experimenting in a safe environment.

-You cannot walk out of the puppy until he has all the shots, you can start teaching him cars, neighbors, etc. carrying him in your arms.
+You cannot take the puppy for a walk until he has all the shots, you can start teaching him cars, neighbors, etc. carrying him in your arms.
 Once vaccinated, you can take him out to meet other dogs.
-It is best to leave the dogs to introduce themselves.
+It is best to let the dogs to introduce themselves.

 In general, it is enough one bath per month, but depending on their activity outdoors we may have to bathe him more often.
 It is best short and more frequent, than long and infrequent baths.
 He must accustom to the baths from puppyhood, trying to make it a pleasant experience.